Super Bowl LVII halftime show

 The Super Bowl LVII halftime show, officially known as the Apple Music Super Bowl LVII Halftime Show, was the halftime entertainment of Super Bowl LVII, which took place on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
 It featured Barbadian singer Rihanna as the headline performer.
 It was televised nationally in the U.S. by Fox, Fox Deportes, and the Fox Sports and NFL apps, and was the first Super Bowl halftime show to be sponsored by Apple Music.
-Reaching over 121 million concurrent viewers, it was the 2nd most-watched Super Bowl halftime show until the record would be broken the following year.
+Reaching over 121 million concurrent viewers, it was the 2nd most-watched Super Bowl halftime show until the record would be broken two years later.
 Rihanna was pregnant during the performance.
 The show won two awards out of five nominations at the 75th Primetime Creative Arts Emmy Awards.